ElusiveHacker/KerbLoop.sh/README.md

-Here's a comprehensive `README.md` file in Markdown format for your `asrep_roast.sh` script:
+Here's a comprehensive `README.md` file in Markdown format for your `KerbLoop.sh` script:

 ---